JonNData/SQL/MySQL/assets/MySQL data 365 Notes.md

 For example, Students as a group are associated with multiple faculty members, and faculty members can be associated with multiple students.

-MySQL Workbench
+To run MySQL database, if it’s not running yet, Services app (search bar) and run MySQL MySQL Workbench
 Client server model: the workbench takes written code, submits the query to the MySQL server that we just installed and then the results are displayed back in the workbench
-To start the SQL server, run services on windows and choose mysql server
+To start the SQL server, run services on windows and choose mysql server.
+Usual pass

 CREATE DATABASE and CREATE SCHEMA are the same.
 Need to refresh schema to see USE Sales; select USE database to perform operations on that one